 Sometimes stressful situations continue over a long period of time.
 If this happens, you may need help to solve problems.
 You may also need help to keep your blood sugar under control during this period.
 Long term stress may be caused by serious illness in the family, conflicts at work or preparing for an important exam.

 Sometimes, it helps to talk about your problems with someone you trust.
 Share your feelings with family or friends.
 People who know you well may help you find positive solutions to your problems.
 Be sure to let the members of your diabetes care team know when you need help to resolve stress.
-Sometimes talking with a psychologist can be a great help.
+Sometimes talking with a psychologist can

 Do you remember when you first learned that you had diabetes?
 Your reaction may have been, “That’s impossible!”
 Nobody chooses to develop a lifelong condition like diabetes.
 Most of us never think about the possibility of having a serious illness — until it happens.
 Then, suddenly, we are forced to cope not only with major changes in our daily lives but with new and often powerful feelings.
 For some people, the stress of adapting to life with diabetes can become a crisis.